Ten more activities to add to your math box. This series is a continuation of PROBLEM SOLVING and an introduction to MEASUREMENT.

 1.)
 Find numbers in a newspaper.
 Cut them out and glue them to a blank calendar or a paper marked off like a calendar.
 (Numbers may vary in size and style, and two-digit numbers can be made from two different numbers)

 2.)
 Count the number of chairs in your house.
 Now count the number of table and chair legs.

 3.)
 Practice your number words on the NUMBER CARDS.

 4.)
-Using your TANGRAM pieces try to make as many animals as possible.
+Using your TANGRAM pieces, try to make as many animals as possible.

 The development of measurement concepts in children requires a great deal of experience.
-Children need to make direct comparisions to explore different lengths, weights, capacities, duration of time.
+Children need to make direct comparisons to explore different lengths, weights, capacities, duration of time.
 We use nonstandard measurements such as a pencil before we use rulers, etc.